Livin' the $2.8 Million Dream Review: Is It Worth Entering?

 The Property: Location, Value, and Conditions

-Ask Endeavour Lotteries: Is the property fully paid for?
-Are there any restrictive covenants?
-Does the charity retain any right to the land?
-These details appear in the draw rules but rarely in marketing materials.
+Ask the lottery: Is the home fully paid for?
+Are there any restrictions on the land?
+Does the charity keep any rights?
+Read the draw rules carefully.

 Stamp Duty on Prize Homes

-Queensland stamp duty on a $2.8M property is approximately [VERIFY BEFORE PUBLISH].
-This is a direct cost you must pay upon winning.
-Some charities cover this.
+Queensland stamp duty on a $2.8M home is about [VERIFY BEFORE PUBLISH].
+You pay this when you win.
+Some charities cover it.
 Most don't.
-Clarify this with the operator before entering.
+Ask before you enter.

 Your Odds of Winning Livin' the $2.8 mil Dream